ployground/ploy/README.rst

   [ec2-securitygroup:demo-server2]
   <= demo-server

-All the options from the specified macro are copied with some important exceptions depending on the backend:
+All the options from the specified macro are copied with some exceptions depending on the backend plugin.

-  * For instances the ``ip`` and ``volumes`` options aren't copied.

 If you want to copy data from some other kind of options, you can add a colon in the macro name.
 This is useful if you want to have a base for instances